Paris Pantheon: Skip the Line Ticket

 The Panthéon de Paris is open at the following times:

-The last access allowed is 45 minutes before closing time.
+The last access is 45 minutes before closing time.

-On 24th and 31st December, the Pantheon closes at 5 pm
+On the 24th and 31st of December, the Pantheon closes at 4 pm and is completely closed on the 25th of December, 1st of January, and 1st of May.

 Free Admission

-Admission to the Arc de Triomphe is free for the following individuals:
+Admission to the Pantheon of Paris is free for the following individuals:

 - Young people from the European Union between 18 and 25 years old.